casper-network/casper-sidecar/resources/ETC_README.md

 [storage]
 storage_path = "/var/lib/casper-event-stream"
 ```
-The directory that stores the sqlite database for the Sidecar and the SSE cache.
+This directory stores the SQLite database for the Sidecar and the SSE cache.

 ### SQLite Database